barumau/PanGlobish/eng/302_Panglobish_vs_English.md

-# Panglobish vs English
+# Panglo vs English

-In this page Panglobish is compared to English.
+In this page Panglo is compared to English.
-The goal is to show why Panglobish would be a better global second language for people who don't have a common language.
+The goal is to show why Panglo would be a better global second language for people who don't have a common language.
 We don't have anything against English as such, but we criticize its role as a global language.